python/python-docs-theme/CONTRIBUTING.rst

 - bump version (YYYY.MM.dev) in setup.py and python_docs_theme/theme.conf
 - Commit this last bump.
 - push and push the tag (``git push && git push --tags``)

+# Makefile Usage

+This project includes a simple Makefile for syncing changes to the theme with the main cpython repository.
+Run ``make help`` for details on available rules.

+There is one configurable variable, ``CPYTHON_ROOT``, which should be the path to the cpython repository on your machine.
+By default, it points to ``../cpython``.